 A single door that doesn’t work is more than likely a bad actuator.
 This is the motor that locks and unlocks the door.
 Quite often, you will have heard a “buzzing” sound or similar sound when the actuator first started to fail.
 Typical steps to fix the issue are:

-- Order a OEM replacement part from an online retailer like parts.olathetoyota.com
+- Order an OEM replacement part from an online retailer like Toyota Parts Center (us!)

 - Remove the door panel by finding screws in the door panel and on the door handle.